purswaninuri/retomaton_healthcare_paper/README.md

-# 🔍 Next-Token Retrieval for Clinical Language Modeling
+# Privacy-Preserving Retrieval for Auditable Clinical Language Modeling on Real-World Radiology Data

 kNN-LM • RETOMATON • FAISS Datastores • Instruction-Tuned Models

-Consolidated Repository of Experiments for Retrieval-based Language Model using the Retomaton &amp; KNNLM Models.
-Synthetic radiology notes provided as an example derived from the MIMIC IV Dataset, generated using ChatGPT 5.2 - datasets can be downloaded from Physionet.
+Consolidated Repository of Experiments for Retrieval-based Language Modelling using the Retomaton &amp; KNNLM Models.
+Dummy radiology notes provided as an example derived from the MIMIC IV Dataset [1], datasets can be downloaded from Physionet (URL still under review by Physionet [2]):

+Purswani, N., Schlegel, V. & Bharath, A. A. Privacy-preserving retrieval for auditable clinical language modeling on real-world radiology data (version 1.0).
+PhysioNet Dataset (2026). https://doi.org/10.13026/***** (Full URL to be updated upon dataset approval, currently under review by Physionet authors)

-The original code for next token retrieval is here, we have adapted it: https://github.com/neulab/knn-transformers
+The original code for retrieval-based language models is here, we have adapted it from Khandelwal, Alon et al.[3-5]: https://github.com/neulab/knn-transformers

 This repository contains all scripts, environments, and utilities required to:
 - build FAISS-based datastores from clinical notes